 “There are countless things still to see in Middle-earth, and great works to do,” she added, quoting Gimli.

 Greetings from Middle-earth#LOTR #LOTRonPrime @LOTRonPrime pic.twitter.com/EEYgIRTIWsMay 13, 2021

-Who will score Amazon's Lord of the Rings TV series?
+Who wrote the score for Lord of the Rings — The Rings of Power?

 Although this new trip to Middle Earth won't be led by Peter Jackson, there may well be a familiar face behind the series' music!